-We have to begin this practice somewhere, and that means in the present moment - there isn't anywhere else.
-This in itself is a great help because it means when we begin our practice we become more present in one place and one time, and why asanas in themselves can be very useful, joining our minds with our bodies in a unique moment of time and space.
-There is a place where there's no separation.
+We have to begin this practice somewhere and that means the present moment - there isn't anywhere else.
+This in itself is a great help; it means that when we begin we become more present in one place and one time.
+This is also why asanas are in themselves brilliant, joining our minds with our bodies in a unique moment of time and space.
+A place where there's no separation.